-The designer incorporated these pieces with a fresh mix of new pieces that would complement the mix of colors and styles the owners wanted: "We had some really great upholstered pieces made for this house including the white sofa in the living room with its spectacular curved back."
+The designer incorporated these pieces with a fresh mix of new pieces that would compliment the mix of colors and styles the owners wanted: "We had some really great upholstered pieces made for this house including the white sofa in the living room with its spectacular curved back."

 Shine by S.H.O.
 Sandrine Sofa (price upon request)